infolektuell/a11y-tutorials/README.md

 1. Properties and initialized view model
 2. Unique IDs necessary to connect HTML elements using ARIA attributes
 3. HTML structure with required roles and ARIA attributes, bound to the view model

+## Styles

+The component needs some CSS to look like a select box.
+This is crucial for A11Y, too.

+- Indicate if the select is open or closed
+- Indicate which option is focused, hovered, or selected
+- A bit unusual: Use roles and ARIA attributes as CSS selector, if possible